wp-plugins/iire-social-icons/readme.txt

 = 0.10 =
 * Initial beta release

-= To Do list =
-* Print icon and functionality
-* Additional social networks
-* Custom theme capabilities

 == Upgrade Notice ==
 ** Make sure to deactivate and delete all prior versions! **